Skyz03/Next-Multi-step-form/README.md

-# Next.js Multi-Step Form Applications
+# Next.js Multi-Step Form Application

 This project is a **multi-step form application** built using **Next.js** with **TypeScript**, **Tailwind CSS**, and **PostCSS**.
 The application follows the atomic design principles and leverages React context for global state management.